top of page

 The early morning is a magical time to see this usually bustling metropolis come drowsily to life.
 As one worker trudges his way past this converted pawn shop, the long shadows seem to grasp at his heels.
 A day's work to keep poverty at bay.

 Art Yard, Hong Kong

-Like discovering a strawberry in your oatmeal, it is so refreshing to find a spontaneous burst of artistic expression in a place you would only expect to find industry and commerce.
-The local community had converted the entryway of an apartment block into an exhibit.
+Like discovering a chocolate chip in your cookie, it's a refreshing surprise to find a spontaneous burst of artistry where you might only expect to find concrete and commerce.
+The local community had converted the entryway of an otherwise drab apartment block into an exhibition space.

 Urban Heritage, Hong Kong

 A quilting of the vibrant colours and old-school vibes from my hometown.
 If you've ever been a native of Hong Kong, you may be struck by the same curious thought that you can almost hear and even smell these photographs.

 UFO landing?
 The futuristic-looking cabin makes for an interesting feature against the equally interesting fascade of the Musee de l'Institut du Monde Arabe.
 The shutters are photosensitive metal plates that close up in the sun.